20 Things to do in Hamburg, Germany (+ map): Best places to visit

 But the more interesting part is on the left side:

-Alster Lakes and Jungfernstieg promenade
+7. Alster Lakes and Jungfernstieg promenade

 The left side of the Rathausmarkt is lined by the Alster River with its historic colonnade, which shines white in the surroundings.
 On the other side is the Jungfernstieg promenade.
 It divides the Alster River and Lake Binnenalster.

-Rathaus Hamburg / sights in Hamburg
+Rathaus Hamburg / things to do in Hamburg

-Alster Colonnade / Sights in Hamburg
+Alster Colonnade / things to do in Hamburg

 Lake Binnenalster is famous for its fountain, which reaches a height of up to 60 m (the fountain is open from March to November).
 There is a path with benches, restaurants and cafés around the lake.